pyne/pyne/docs/source/devsguide/simplesim.rst

     the floats that appear in the input file.
 Therefore, the user can set the ``float_format`` in the input file.
 The syntax used for specifying the float format is what is typically found in C++ and MATLAB (i.e. '%.5g').
     Python now expects users to use their own syntax (i.e. '{:.5g}'.
-The former has been used to make it easier for people who are new to Python to use this package.
+Here, the former has been used to make it easier for people who are new to Python to use this package.
 This does cause code to be more verbose, as for everything except these floats, string formatting is done with :py:meth:`str.format`.
 It is possible that there are different categories of floats, and that the user would want each of these types of floats to be formatted differently.
 This is not supported currently.